 Find and click on “Linear scale” in this menu.

-Step 4: Create your linear scale labels
+Step 4: Create your Google Form linear scale question labels

-Now that you’ve inserted the linear scale question in your Google Form, it’s time to fill in your question and create your linear scale labels.
+Now that you’ve inserted the Likert scale question in your Google Form, it’s time to fill in your question and create your linear scale labels.
 The first thing to do is to fill in your question in the empty question field.

 Now it’s time to describe and label your scale.
 Typically, a satisfaction score rises with numerical values.
 Negative responses are given lower numerical values, positive responses higher.
 However, you can choose to describe your ranges in a way you feel will resonate most with your respondents.